Laura Papo Bohoreta: Marriage and family issues

 In 1916, Laura married Daniel Papo.
 Leon, their first son, was born in 1918, followed by Bar-Kohbu and Kokija a year later.
-Unfortunately, the marriage of Laura and Daniel did not last long after Daniel suffered from severe mental disorders (most likely from PTSD as he had participated as a soldier in the First World War) and was permanently placed in a psychiatric institution.
+Unfortunately, the marriage did not last long after Daniel suffered from severe mental illness (most likely from PTSD, as he had participated as a soldier in the First World War) and was permanently placed in a psychiatric institution.
 Laura, at age 28, remained single with two young children.
 For the next few years, she was not socially engaged, spending her time working and taking care of her sons.

 After committing her husband to a psychiatric institution, she did not lose her faith in life.
-She worked, wrote, collected folklore material, supported the women, and motivated them to be wives, have children, and respect the customs of their mothers and grandmothers while being aware of the age in which they live and adapting to it.
-Laura was not a feminist regarding equal rights for men and women; she believed in awakening a woman's awareness of her power, endurance, and perseverance in achieving all her goals.
-Laura believed that the development of women should not depend on the environment but on themselves and on their desire to progress.
+She worked, wrote, collected folklore material, supported local women, and motivated them to be wives, have children, and respect the customs of their mothers and grandmothers while being aware of the age in which they live and adapting to it.
+Laura was not a feminist in the sense of advocating for equal rights for men and women; she believed in awakening a woman's awareness of her power, endurance, and perseverance in achieving all her goals.
+Laura believed that the development of women should not depend on their environment but on themselves and on their desire to progress.

 Laura Papo wrote and performed a sketch called "Preparations for Passover" with her sisters on the evening of the Jewish community of Wesko in 1919.
 Following the success of the performance, the representatives of the La Benevolencija Association of the Sarajevo community convinced Papo to write a skit for an evening organized by the association.
 This began her theatrical career among the Jewish community in Sarajevo.

 World War II and death

 In 1941, at the very beginning of the World War II and the Holocaust, both her sons were taken by the Ustashas to the Jasenovac concentration camp.
-Broken with sorrow and worry, Laura fell ill and died in 1942 at the Sisters of Mercy Hospital in Sarajevo.
+Heartbroken, Laura fell ill and died in 1942 at the Sisters of Mercy Hospital in Sarajevo.
 She was not informed of her sons' deaths at the hands of the Ustashas on the way to Jasenovac.

 Writing career

 "Die Spanolische" (1916)

-Laura published the article "South Slav Women in Politics" ("Die Südslawische Frau in der Politik"), in 1916 in theBosnische Post, a Bosnian-Herzegovinian newspaper printed in German, where Jelica Belović-Bernadzikowska dedicated a chapter to Sephardic women in Bosnia and Herzegovina.
+Laura published the article "South Slav Women in Politics" ("Die Südslawische Frau in der Politik"), in 1916 in the Bosnische Post, a Bosnian-Herzegovinian newspaper printed in German, where Jelica Belović-Bernadzikowska dedicated a chapter to Sephardic women in Bosnia and Herzegovina.
 In this article, the Sephardic woman was described as a nun, which is a traditional way to show that a woman is loyal and upholds patriarchal values.
 This angered Laura, and she published the answer, "Die Spanolische," a week later in the same newspaper, with the intention of a more realistic presentation of the Sephardic woman, her role in the family, and her virtues, and defects.